Information for Candidates

 Campaign finances

-• If you decide to run for a different office on the same council or school board, and both offices are elected at large everything (contributions, expenses, etc.) from your first campaign is simply transferred to your second campaign.
+• If you decide to run for a different office on the same council or school board, and both offices are elected at large, everything (contributions, expenses, etc.) from your first campaign is simply transferred to your second campaign.
 You will only file one financial statement.

 • A contributor's total contribution cannot exceed $1200.00 for both campaigns.

-The Municipal Elections Act requires a candidate to file a financial statement.
-The deadline for filing financial statements is on or before 2:00 p.m., March 31, 2023.
-A candidate who misses filing the deadline may file within a 30 day grace period, provided that a $500.00 late filing fee is paid to the municipality.
+• Grace period: A candidate who missed the deadline may file within a 30-day grace period, provided that a $500.00 late filing fee is paid to the municipality.